colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## 10) Renew certificates on WebFaction

-Renewing certificates on WebFaction is the same as adding them, but without the extra labor of creating domains and binding ports.

 Before renewing certificates, update the _acme.sh_ script.
-It’s continually being updated and you’ll want to ensure you have the latest working build:
+It’s continually being revised/improved and you’ll want to ensure you have the latest working build:

 ```
 acme.sh --upgrade